skops-dev/skops/docs/persistence.rst

 Using skops to load a model saved in one sklearn version and loading it with sklearn version is not recommended, because the behavior of the model may change across versions.
+In some cases loading the model in a different version might not be possible due to internal changes in scikit-learn.
 Such changes don't happen very often, but they can happen, thus you should be cautious.
 To replicate a model trained with one sklearn version using a different sklearn version, it is advised to retrain the model on the same data using the same training process.